Structure Generation¶

 - This minimizes the deviation from ideal composition while ensuring integer counts

-from amorphouspy.structure import plan_system
+from amorphouspy.fabrication import plan_system

 # Plan for ~3000 atoms